couchbaselabs/docs-ng/content/couchbase-sdk-c-2.2/appendix-release-notes.markdown

    *Issues* :
    [CCBC-278](http://www.couchbase.com/issues/browse/CCBC-278)

-* Handle getl/unl when purging the server (thanks Robert Groenenberg)
+* Handle getl and unl when purging the server (thanks Robert Groenenberg).

    *Issues* :
    [CCBC-274](http://www.couchbase.com/issues/browse/CCBC-274)

-* Don't failout all commands on a timeout.
-Only fail those commands which are old enough to have timed out already.
+* Don't fail out all commands on a time-out.
+Only fail those commands that are old enough to have timed out already.

 * Don't record and use TTP/TTR from observe.
-Just poll at a fixed interval, as the responses from the server side can be unreliable.
+Just poll at a fixed interval, because the responses from the server side can be unreliable.

    *Issues* :
    [CCBC-269](http://www.couchbase.com/issues/browse/CCBC-269)